nitred/nr-wg-mtu-finder/README.md

 # About
-A python project to help find the optimal MTU values that maximize upload or download speeds between a peer and server.
+A python project to help find the optimal MTU values that maximizes the upload or download speeds between a peer and server.
 It also helps find bandwidth dead zones caused due to a poor choice of MTUs.

 I built the project to help myself find the right MTU values for my WG server and peer.
 I inadvertently found that the default MTU values for the server and peer in my case put my WG connection in a bandwidth dead zone.
 [Related reddit post](https://www.reddit.com/r/WireGuard/comments/plm8y7/finding_the_optimal_mtu_for_wg_server_and_wg_peer/).